bowenprosthesis/bowenprosthesis.github.io/_pages/about.md

 ### *2. Study on the Biomechanical Impact of a Powered Biarticular prothetic foot*
 ![Figure: Bypass image](images/bypassStudy.png)
- > Conventional ankle-foot prostheses primarily replicate monoarticular muscle functions (e.g., Soleus, Tibialis Anterior), but often fail to capture the contributions of biarticular muscles such as the Gastrocnemius.
+ > Conventional prothetic feet primarily replicate monoarticular muscle functions (e.g., Soleus, Tibialis Anterior), but often fail to capture the contributions of biarticular muscles such as the Gastrocnemius.
 We developed a powered prosthetic foot incorporating a cable-driven biarticular muscle actuator.
 Experiments with healthy participants demonstrated a reduction in metabolic cost.
 We analyzed potential contributing factors, including joint mechanics, center-of-mass dynamics, and gait symmetry.

 [**Article**](https://doi.org/10.1016/j.jbiomech.2025.112768)